-In addition, we have screened close to 2,000 Cambodian TB patients for multi-drug resistant (MDR) TB and placed 200 on MDR-TB therapy.
-Our aim is to scale up access for universal care for MDR-TB nationwide, a global first.
+In addition, we have screened close to 2,000 Cambodian TB patients for drug-resistant TB and placed 200 on drug-resistant TB therapy.
+Our aim is to scale up access for universal care for drug-resistant TB nationwide, a global first.

 Our commitment to children with TB also expanded this year.
 We conducted a pediatric TB diagnostic study that screened more than 2,600 children to validate promising new diagnostic tools and to determine the burden of TB among very young children in rural Cambodia.
 Each year at least one million children develop TB and 500,000 die worldwide.
 Most of the deaths are due to challenges in diagnosing the disease.
 The CHC established the GeneXpert system, the first in Asia which can diagnose TB in two hours on pediatric samples, potentially saving up to 150,000 lives each year.

-At year end in a pioneering program with the country's Ministry of Health, 342 patients had begun therapy for MDR-TB at our two program sites at St. Peter's Hospital in Addis Ababa, and at Gondar University Hospital in the northern Ethiopian city of Gondar.
+At year end in a pioneering program with the country's Ministry of Health, 342 patients had begun therapy for drug-resistant TB at our two program sites at St. Peter's Hospital in Addis Ababa, and at Gondar University Hospital in the northern Ethiopian city of Gondar.
 Many of these patients are very young and have permanent lung and heart damage, having had to wait years for curative drugs to come to Ethiopia.
-They face the two years it takes for a cure of MDR-TB in our program, which has one of the best records of cure/completion and adherence to care in the world.
-It is being recognized as a model to scale up and provide access to MDR-TB care in Africa and other resource poor settings.
+They face the two years it takes for a cure of drug-resistant TB in our program, which has one of the best records of cure/completion and adherence to care in the world.
+It is being recognized as a model to scale up and provide access to drug-resistant TB care in Africa and other resource poor settings.
 A quarter of our patients are co-infected with HIV.

 In a significant milestone, we have broken ground on the Zahara Children's Center on the outskirts of Addis Ababa.
 The center will merge the lifesaving strategies developed at the Maddox Chivan Children's Center in Cambodia with the needs of the tens of thousands of children infected with or affected by TB and HIV in Ethiopia.
 There are approximately 135,000 children under the age of 14 living with HIV Ethiopia and approximately one million AIDS orphans.
 We expect the center to open in the spring of 2013.